Damdev-95/skill2mastery/payscontinum.md

 * Design the VPC CIDR Planning and cover future expansion
 * Production, Development, Staging must be in an isolated Cloud environment
+* Ensure all remote connections to servers is via Bastion-Host
 * Design architecture diagram for an highly and scalable available Web-Application(MERN Stack)
 * Consider using Europe due to data-privacy and latency
 * Due to starting, average engagement on the application is witin 500 to 1k users